3 UX designers, 7 Engineers

 - To make the flow simple, intuitive, and informative

-We discussed the feature with the PM, architect, and engineering to understand the majority use cases and the technical aspects.
+We discussed the feature with the PM, architect, and engineering team to understand the majority use cases and the technical aspects.
 Since this was an established product, we had to incorporate this upgrade feature into an already existing product flow.
 What we learned from our stakeholders was that:

 - The backup admin needs a 24-hour period to test the upgrade